20LitersAdmin/filterbuildscheduler/README.md

 9. DONE: Print an attendance list
 9. DONE: Create an event report (close the event, and create related inventory)
 9. DONE: Restore a deleted event && || associated registration
-9. See a list of events that need leaders
+9. DONE: See a list of events that need leaders
+9. DONE: Manage closed events
+9. See inventories index
 9. Manage communication preferences
-9. Manage closed events
-9. See inventories index
 9. View an existing inventory
 9. Edit an existing inventory (test filtering with js: true)
 9. Finalize an existing inventory